March 27, 2015

 Almond milk’s subtle and pleasing taste lends itself to both sweet and savory recipes.
 A great source of vitamin E, copper, and magnesium, almonds are also alkaline-forming.
 Almonds are undeniably the perfect option for your everyday non-dairy beverage because of their price point, versatility, and reputation in the wellness world as nutrient goldmines.

-Blend almonds and optional dates with water on high speed for 1 minute.
-Place a nut milk bag over a large bowl.
-Pour blender mixture into the nut milk bag, and squeeze the bag gently to get as much milk as possible from the almond pulp.
-Store in a glass jar for 3 to 5 days.
+Place almonds in a bowl and cover with filtered water; soak overnight (or at least 8 hours).
+In the morning, drain and rinse the almonds, then add to a blender along with dates, water, and salt.
+Blend on high speed for 1 minute.
+Place a nut milk bag or cheese cloth over a large bowl.
+Pour milk into the bag or cloth, and squeeze the gently to get as much milk as possible from the almond pulp.
+Store in a glass jar for up to 5 days.

 Hazelnut milk has a delightfully nutty, creamy, and rich taste, and also serves as a great source of vitamin E, folate, B vitamins, arginine and protein.
 The only drawback is the hazelnut’s higher price.
 A half-almond half-hazelnut blend makes a delicious yet budget-friendly alternative.
 Add hazelnut milk to your coffee, chocolate shakes, and overnight oats, or just sip straight from the glass.